oven-sh/bun/README.md

 # It will recognize non-GUI editors, but I don't think it will work yet
 ```

-TODO: list each property name
+TODO: list each property's name

 ### Loaders